MikeRogers0/MikeRogersIO/src/_posts/2020-12-14-how-to-make-rails-work-offline-via-service-workers.md

 ## Eager-Caching Assets

 It's possible to preload assets into your cache.
 You can do this from within your `service-worker.js`, however I found I'd reach for mixing ERB & JavaScript when I took this approach.
-Instead I eager-cached my assets by parsing my DOM when the service worker was registered.
+Instead I eager-cached my assets by parsing my DOM when the service worker was registered:

 ```javascript
 // app/javascript/service_workers/index.js